G. William Whitehurst: Congressional career and later life

 Whitehurst was elected to Congress in 1968 as a Republican from a district based in the Hampton Roads area.
 He was the first Republican to represent that part of Virginia since the Great Depression, and only the second Republican elected to a full term from that district in the 20th century.
 In 1971, Whitehurst voted in favor of the Equal Employment Opportunity Act of 1972.
 Whitehurst considered himself a "moderate conservative", voting in favor of the Equal Rights Amendment and a 1970 Voting Rights Act extension while being opposed to abortion.

 Whitehurst was re-elected eight more times without serious difficulty.
 In 1974, for instance, even as Republicans were swept out in the face of voter anger over Watergate, Whitehurst still won comfortably with almost 60 percent of the vote.
 The Democrats didn't even put up a candidate from 1978 to 1984, and on three of those occasions Whitehurst was completely unopposed.
 In 1986, Whitehurst stated his support of naturalization of Filipinos who were serving in the United States Navy.
 He retired in 1987 after declining to run for a tenth term.

 For most of his tenure in Congress, he served on the United States House Committee on Armed Services.
 He also served on the United States House Permanent Select Committee on Intelligence and the United States House Committee on Ethics.

 After his service in the United States Congress, Whitehurst returned as a faculty member at Old Dominion University in 1987, and retired in May 2020.

 He also served for many years as an analyst for WTKR in Norfolk.

+Upon the death of Frank J. Guarini in June 2026, he became the oldest living former U.S. representative.